guyilani/CustomConnectorGallery/README.md

 # Connector Certification

-If you are curious about connector certification, please contact the
+If you are curious about connector certification, please contact the DataConnectors@microsoft.com alias.

 # Contributing